Accèder directement au contenu

 Research interests

-: Plant and microalgae responses to environmental fluctuations
+: Plankton and algal responses to environmental fluctuations

 Long noncoding RNAs

-Recent evidence suggests that the cellular key regulatory elements could be of different nature than what the central dogma of molecular biology has established, and that RNA species are far more than simple messengers.
+Recent evidence suggests that key cellular regulatory elements could be of different nature than what the central dogma of molecular biology may seem to suggest, and that RNA species are far more than simple messengers.
 Longtime considered as transcriptional noise or artifacts, noncoding RNAs are starting to be recognized as important biological actors in the regulation of cellular processes.

 My present research focuses on the identification and functional characterization of regulatory non-protein coding RNA species, namely long noncoding RNAs (lncRNAs) in marine microalgae, with a particular focus on their roles in the response to nutrient fluctuations in diatoms.